-- Labor and facilities-related costs, including SBC, for employees engaged in sales and marketing, sales support, and certain customer service functions; and - Advertising and promotional expenditures related to our products and services.
+- Labor and facilities-related costs, including SBC, for employees engaged in sales and marketing, sales support, and certain customer service functions and - Advertising and promotional expenditures related to our products and services.

-Sales and marketing expenses increased \$257 million from the three months ended March 31, 2016 to the three months ended March 31, 2017.
-The increase was primarily due to an increase in labor and facilities-related cost of

-\$238 million largely resulting from an 8% increase in sales and marketing headcount and the shift in the timing of our annual equity refresh cycle.
+Sales and marketing expenses increased \$482 million from the three months ended June 30, 2016 to the three months ended June 30, 2017.
+The increase was primarily due to an increase in labor and facilities-related costs of \$255 million, largely resulting from a 5% increase in headcount and the shift in the timing of our annual equity refresh cycle.
+In addition, there was an increase in advertising and promotional expenses of \$200 million largely due to increases in marketing and promotion-related expenses for our hardware products and YouTube.